parthtr9/cse15l-lab-reports/Lab_Report1.md

    clear
    clear
    ```
    >Terminal gets stuck in a loop and prints whatever the user puts in the input because no specific file is present in the argument from which the contents can be printed.
+This is an error.
+Using control C helps break out of the loop and get in the working directory again.

 2. Using the command with a path to a directory as an argument: